godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

          in the same direction.

-Finally, we clamp the ``rotation_helper``'s ``X`` rotation to be between ``-70`` and ``70`` degrees so we cannot rotate ourselves upside down.
+Finally, we clamp the ``rotation_helper``'s ``X`` rotation to be between ``-70`` and ``70`` degrees so the player cannot rotate themselves upside down.

 .. tip:: see :ref:`using transforms <doc_using_transforms>` for more information on rotating transforms.

 _________

 To test the code open up the scene named ``Testing_Area.tscn``, if it's not already opened up.
-We will be using this scene as we go through the tutorial, so be sure to keep it open in one of your scene tabs.
+We will be using this scene as we go through the next few tutorial parts, so be sure to keep it open in one of your scene tabs.

 Go ahead and test your code either by pressing ``F4`` with ``Testing_Area.tscn`` as the open tab, by pressing the play button in the top right corner, or by pressing ``F6``.